 Simply breaking up the routine and walking somewhere new can really make a difference.
 This will also help your dog learn to remain calm in “exciting,” new environments, and it will help with socialization.
 Drive to a new park, and walk the trails.
 Walk to a different neighborhood.
 Go left when you normally go right.
 Take your dog for a stroll downtown or out in the country.
 Take a walk through a pet friendly store.
 Don’t forget your poop bags!

 A dog backpack is just as it sounds – a backpack for your dog to wear!
 A dog backpack is a simple way to give your dog a job.
 Be careful not to add too much weight to the pack.
 Even wearing the pack on its own will be enough for some dogs.
 Other dog owners prefer to add water bottles, small bags of dog food or toys.

 Of course, picking up the pace is always nice!
 Dogs are designed to move faster than us.
 Our walking pace must be painfully slow for them, especially for active breeds such as springer spaniels and pointers.
 Do your dog a favor and take her running, even if it’s for a short distance.
 She’ll love it!
-If you run with your dog at night, consider reflective dog collars or a LED collar cover as a safety precaution.
+If you run with your dog at night, consider reflective dog collars or glow in the dark dog collars.

 6) Dog parks

 This is only an option for well-socialized dogs, of course.
 The best way to use a dog park is to walk your dog before entering the park.
 Maybe that means parking a mile away and walking to the gate.
 Sometimes dog owners make the mistake of using the dog park as the dog’s primary source of exercise, but all that energy between strange dogs can cause problems.
 Instead, try to use the dog park as a mental workout for your dog.
 Take him for a walk first, and then allow him to run, play, socialize and sniff within the park.
 This off-leash time is so important to a lot of dogs.

 7) Formal training classes